-The skin is the body’s largest organ and it experiences a lot of damage.
-With the amount of dirt, oils, and other pollutants assaulting the skin every day, it's no wonder it's hard work to keep skin clear.
+The skin is the body’s largest organ, so it's understandable that it's subject to a lot of damage.
+With all the dirt, oils, and other pollutants it come into contact every day, it's no wonder it's hard work to keep our skin clear.

-Often, some of our beauty routine habits are causing more damage than good.
-In this article, we'll go back to the basics and answer basic questions like "what are blackheads?"
+However, some of our beauty routines are causing more damage than good.
+In this article, we'll go back to basics and answer questions like "what are blackheads?"

-We'll also explain the difference between sebaceous filaments vs. blackheads and what you should do about both.
+We'll also explain the difference between sebaceous filaments and blackheads, and what you can do to deal with them.

 What Are Blackheads?